margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for memory of people at UVA
 * Grateful for memories of working in DC
 * Grateful for people where Obama's family members are from
-* Gratefulf or the connection to the man in Memphis
+* Grateful for the connection to the man in Memphis
 * Grateful for people from camp in Aalabama
 * Grateful for memories in Boston, London, DC beging gentle with myself and all the people
 * Grateful for the sound of nature like my great grandfather called me to stay alive on Earth